TIMOTHY

 participation in the arts in the United States.
 The planning study for the 2008

-SPPA focused on three major concerns, data collection methodology, sampling,
+SPPA focused on three major concerns, data collection methods, sampling, and questionnaire

 “Sampling,